johnpatramanis/Proteomic_Pipeline/README.md

 As we just mentioned, translation requires a couple of resources.
 First we need the location (chromosome/scaffold,position & strand) of the gene that produces the protein.
 Most genes require splicing, so we also need the exon and intron information .
 Finally, a reference amino acid sequence of the protein is also necessary.
 Given that we have run Pipeline 1 for the proteins of interest and the organisms and reference versions of interest (Homo sapiens GRCh37 & GRCh38), all of this data has been downloaded and is available to us.

 We’ll start with the 2 first datasets, which are both mapped on to GRCh38.
-First we need a txt file named ‘Organism.txt’, where the organism and reference version for the translation are given.
+First we need a txt file named ```Organism.txt```, where the organism and reference version for the translation are given.
 For GRCh38 one is already in place and we can take a look at it with

 ```bash
 less Organism.txt
 (Screenshot of file)
 ```

 Then we need a list of the samples we want to translate from, in the form of a txt file named ‘Samples.txt’.
-Since all of them are BAM files inside the folder ‘Dataset_Construction/Workspace/1_OG_BAM_FILES/’ we can use:
+Since all of them are BAM files inside the folder ```Dataset_Construction/Workspace/1_OG_BAM_FILES/```we can use:

 ```bash
 ls Dataset_Construction/Workspace/1_OG_BAM_FILES/*.bam | cut -d ‘.’  -f 1 > Samples.txt